georgeabr/linux-howtos/compare-two-folder-listings.md

 ## How to compare file sizes of files in two folders, to see if they are identical

-In this case, let's compare files named `file-007.wav` and so on, from one folder, with files named `01.Orphée_aux_enfers.wav` from another folder.
+In this case, let's compare the two:
+- files named `file-007.wav` and so on, from one folder,
+- files named `01.Orphée_aux_enfers.wav` from another folder.

 We want to filter only these files, and not show other files named `output.wav` or other folders.
 Below is the file listing for the folders we want to compare.

 Folder 1